contentful/contentful.js/README.md

 ### Client#entry(id) -> EntryPromise

 Get an entry by it's `sys.id`.
-Note that this example uses an entry created with a human-readable ID via the [Content Management API][cma-docs].
+Note that this example uses an entry created with a human-readable ID via the [Content Management API][cma-entry-put].
 Entries created in the [Contentful app][cf-app] will have auto-generated ID's.

 ```js
 client.entry('nyancat')